Stored Procedure with Encryption and Recompile Attribute

 Learning Some useful system-defined stored Procedure in SQL Server.

 Let’s have a look at some of the useful system defined procedures that are very important while working with SQL Server.

 sp_help procedure name:

-This sp_help system defined stored procedure is used to view the information of a stored procedure like parameter names, their data type etc. The Sp_help stored procedure not only used to give the information about a stored procedure but also give information about other database objects like tables, views, triggers, etc. You can also press the ALT+F1 key to get the information when the name of the object is highlighted.
+This sp_help system-defined stored procedure is used to view the information of a stored procedure like parameter names, their data type, etc. The Sp_help stored procedure not only used to give information about a stored procedure but also give information about other database objects like tables, views, triggers, etc. You can also press the ALT+F1 key to get the information when the name of the object is highlighted.

 sp_helptext procedure name: